Guide to Work, Study, Travel and Living Abroad

 The Camino de Santiago

 I walked the Camino de Santiago, the great pilgrimage from the Middle Ages that crosses from France over the Pyrenees into Spain and continues along the north of the Iberian Peninsula to Santiago de Compostela.
-As much as I walked it for the mix of physical challenge and spiritual upliftment, I was ever struck by the details of everyday life.
-Walking the pilgrim’s road slowed the experience for the better.
+As much as I walked it for the mix of physical challenge and spiritual upliftment, I was always struck by everyday life's details.
+Walking the pilgrim's road slowed the experience for the better.
 Where I spent a whole day walking 19 miles/30 kilometers, locals in their cars covered the same distance in 25 minutes.
 It amazed me how much I saw when that little distance was stretched out over a full day on foot.

 The Camino Frances in Spain is like a parentheses of mountains around a tableland.
 You first enter through the Pyrenees, a great climb up and over the mountain pass to Roncesvalles.
-You then pass through several hilly landscapes through Navarra and Rioja, all dotted with crops and vineyards in their unique soils.
-When you enter Castilla y León you pass through a spirited and enchanting final stretch of mountains and forest, the Montes de Oca.
-By the time you are in San Juan de Ortega, just to the east of Burgos, the vast, flat meseta begins to open up and becomes your constant companion until you get well past León in the west.
+You then pass through several hilly landscapes through Navarra and Rioja, dotted with crops and vineyards in their unique soils.
+When you enter Castilla y León, you pass through a spirited and enchanting final stretch of mountains and forest, the Montes de Oca.
+When you are in San Juan de Ortega, just east of Burgos, the vast, flat meseta opens up and becomes your companion until you get past León in the west.

 On the western edge of Castilla y León, around Astorga, the hills and mountains begin again, leading into Galicia, a green, rainy province entirely of mountains and cliff-drop coastline.
-These mountains have a different mood, energy, soil, and growing pattern.
+These mountains have different moods, energy, soil, and growing patterns.
 Many people feel they are lost in a mythic Celtic green world here.

-While I strongly recommend walking the Camino as a spiritual focus, whether you are agnostic, Catholic, a nature venerator, I also invite you to savor the feast that will unfold before you.
+While I strongly recommend walking the Camino as a spiritual focus, whether you are agnostic, Catholic, or a nature venerator, I invite you to savor the feast unfolding before you.
 Below is an overview of the food and wine highlights in each region through which the Camino passes.
-Each region possesses unique agrarian, agricultural, and viticultural artistry.
+Each region possesses unique rural, agricultural, and viticultural artistry.

 As for lodging, you have many options.
-You can be like many pilgrims and get yourself a pilgrim’s credential or passport ahead of time (such as through Friends of the Road to Santiago), or ask for one at your starting point, such as St Jean-Pied-de-Port, a very common starting point just over the Pyrenees in France.
-This opens up the world of state-run and privately run albergues, pilgrim’s dormitories.
-Some are fully fitted with new bunks and terrific kitchens for group cooking and meals.
+You can be like many pilgrims and get yourself a pilgrim's credential or passport ahead of time (such as through Friends of the Road to Santiago), or ask for one at your starting point, such as St Jean-Pied-de-Port, a very common starting point just over the Pyrenees in France.
+This opens up the world of state-run and privately run albergues pilgrim's dormitories.
+Some have new bunks and terrific kitchens for group cooking and meals.
 Others are just a place to crash.
 All have rules about when you can check in and when you must check out.

-But I confess, I am a fan of the rural hotels.
-In León I met a French couple who, like me, wanted to be challenged by the walk but also wanted to enjoy the culinary gifts of each region.
-They were staying in rural hotels (called a casa rural, centro de turismo rural, or hotel rural) that are usually family run and in old stone farmhouses that have been turned into Bed & Breakfasts.
+But I confess, I am a fan of rural hotels.
+In León, I met a French couple who, like me, wanted to be challenged by the walk and enjoy the culinary gifts of each region.
+They were staying in rural hotels (called a casa rural, centro de turismo rural, or hotel rural) that are usually family-run and in old stone farmhouses turned into Bed & Breakfasts.
 These often run from 25-50 euros a night for a double and are still economical, though not compared to the 3-6 euros a night of the albergues.
 But from a culinary standpoint, they are a whole other experience.
-Usually, as a part of the rural hotel’s package there is a locally procured and cooked meal.
-This is the best way to taste those crops and vineyards you’ve just walked through, handled and prepared by the very people who’ve grown them.
+Usually, as a part of the rural hotel's package, there is a locally procured and cooked meal.
+This is the best way to taste those crops and vineyards you've just walked through, handled, and prepared by the people who've grown them.

 Navarra